 - bronchiectasis (Bx) is a chest disease - the airways in the lungs have become damaged and scarred

-- the main symptoms of Bx are a wet sounding cough lasting for weeks or recurring frequently, and repeated chest infections
+- the main symptoms of Bx are a wet sounding cough that lasts for weeks or recurs frequently, and repeated chest infections

 - once your child has Bx, they usually have it for life